cristalinanguyen/OperatingSystemsProject/README.md

 ## 1.4 – Preliminary list of any new modules that you will produce [or 'Not Applicable' if there are none]
 Not applicable.
 - Reverse mbob it?

+## 2.1 - Detailed list of Linux modules that will be modified/affected
+Modules: "mv" and "ls" utilities

+## 2.2 - Detailed list of any new modules that you will produce
+Not applicable - no new modules will be produced

+## 2.3 - Class diagram showing affected modules and how they related to one another

+## 2.4 - List of explanations of all command line options that will be implemented